longplayer/silf-nuxt/README.md

                     if (i > 0 && e.innerText.length > 1) d += e.innerText;
                     if (i < (a.length-1)) d+= '<br/>';
                 });
+                // before returning value, we could remove all leading <br>
                 return d;
             })(),
         };